-If you're an existing practitioner interested in exploring our range of bridging options, take a look at what's on offer!
+If you're an existing practitioner and would like yo re-train in the updated methodology, take a look at what's on offer, exclusively for you!

-CMC Global also works with a variety of organisations across a variety of industries and geographies to provide them with change management support and training solutions.
+CMC Global also works with a range of organisations across a variety of industries and geographies to provide them with change management support and training solutions.